-Management of the Company believes that funds available at December 31, 2011, together with anticipated cash flows, will fund the Company's operations through the second quarter of 2013.
-Thereafter, to fund operations or to expand the breadth of the Company's present business, it will need to raise further capital, through the sale of additional equity securities or otherwise.
-Future capital requirements and the adequacy of its available funds will depend on many factors, including its ability to successfully commercialize its MGuardTM products, competing technological and market developments, and the need to enter into collaborations with other companies or acquire other companies or technologies to enhance or complement its product offerings.
-However, the Company may be unable to raise sufficient additional capital when needed or raise capital on favorable terms.
-The terms of any securities issued by the Company in future financings may be more favorable to new investors, and may include preferences, superior voting rights and the issuance of warrants or other derivative securities, which may have a further dilutive effect on the holders of any of our securities then outstanding.
-If we are unable to obtain adequate funds on reasonable terms, we may be required to curtail operations significantly, possibly postpone or halt our US Food and Drug Administration clinical trial or obtain funds by entering into financing agreements on unattractive terms.
+The Company will need to raise further capital at some future point in time, through the sale of additional equity securities or debt.
+The Company's future capital requirements and the adequacy of the Company's available funds will depend on many factors, including the Company's ability to successfully commercialize the Company's MGuard TM products, development of future products, competing technological and market developments, and the need to enter into collaborations with other company may be unable to raise sufficient additional capital when the Company will need it or with favorable terms.
+The terms of any securities issued by the Company in future financing may be more favorable to new investors, and may include preferences, superior voting rights and the issuance of warrants or other derivative securities, which may have a further dilutive effect on the holders of any of the Company's securities then outstanding.
+If the Company is unable to obtain adequate funds on reasonable terms, the Company will need to curtail operations significantly, including possibly postponing or halting the Company's Unites States of America ("U.S.") Food and Drug Administration clinical trials or entering into financing agreements with unattractive terms.

-NOTE 2 - SIGNIFICANT ACCOUNTING POLICIES:
+NOTE 2 - SIGNIFICANT ACCOUNTING POLICIES